 A few years earlier, a woman died in another Schneider truck accident.
 She was the driver of another vehicle in the crash.
 Schneider fought to avoid paying compensation for pain and suffering by claiming that her injuries were so severe that she would have died instantly.
 Her heart and one of her lungs had been lacerated.
 A witness, however, described seeing the woman gasping for breath in her last moments.
 This testimony was ultimately deemed relevant and admissible.

-A qualified Schneider National truck accident attorney will be able to anticipate and respond to these kinds of moves by the company, to make sure you receive compensation that acknowledges the true depth of what you or your loved one have been through.
+A qualified Law firm specializing in truck accidents in Atlanta, GA will be able to anticipate and respond to these kinds of moves by the company, to make sure you receive compensation that acknowledges the true depth of what you or your loved one have been through.

 Schneider National Has Been Repeatedly Sued for Its Treatment of Workers